dnth/active-learning-flywheel/README.md

 - Experiment tracking: wandb

 ## Workflow
+There are two workflows for active learning at the edge that we can use depending on the availability of labeled data.

 ### With unlabeled data
 If we have no labeled data, we can use active learning to iteratively improve the model and build a labeled dataset.